stellar-deprecated/docs/guides/attachment.md

 Name | Data Type | Description
 -----|-----------|------------
 `transaction.nonce` | Random string | [Nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) is a random value.
 Every transaction you send should have a different value.
-Nonce is needed to distinguish memos of two transactions sent between the same pair of customers.
+Nonce is needed to distinguish attachments of two transactions sent between the same pair of customers.
 `transaction.sender_info` | JSON | JSON containing KYC info of the sender.
 This JSON object can be extended with more fields if needed.
 `transaction.route` | string | TODO
 `transaction.note` | string | A note attached to transaction.